From Google Ads to Facebook Ads, we've managed millions of dollars of PPC budget and learned what it takes to produce conversions and value.

 The act of creating and optimizing paid advertising campaigns is known as a PPC management service.
 That is an incredibly simple explanation though, so let's dive a little deeper.

-To provide professional PPC management, a paid ads agency often starts by getting to know your company and its business model.
-This information helps determine the next steps, since the way you'd approach paid advertising for a local service provider is much different from how you'd handle it for an ecommerce brand.
+To provide professional PPC management, an advertising agency often starts by getting to know your company and its business model.
+This information helps determine the next steps, since the way you'd approach pay-per-click advertising for a local service provider is much different from how you'd handle it for an ecommerce brand.

 For example, local service providers are often only interested in qualified leads.
 This can be accomplished through PPC advertising that drives web traffic to an optimized landing page or sales funnel.
 If those digital assets don't yet exist, or need substantial improvement, then you could start with Google Local Service Ads or Facebook Lead Forms.

-To be successful with paid advertising, you often have to utilize multiple advertising strategies and marketing tools.
+To be successful with pay-per-click ads, you often have to utilize multiple advertising strategies and marketing tools.
 For example, the best PPC campaign management services will include tactics to:

 We are a team of PPC advertising specialists with extensive knowledge in the latest PPC trends.
 Take advantage of our experience across dozens of business industries to help drive traffic and conversions to your digital assets.